The Pearson Peace Medal

 Every year, the United Nations Association in Canada honours a Canadian for his or her outstanding contributions to peace and prosperity around the world.

-Nominations for the 2020 UNA-Canada Pearson Peace Medal are now open!
+Nominations for the 2021 UNA-Canada Pearson Peace Medal will be announced in 2021!

 Know a Canadian who you believe has contributed significantly to international peace through their work or other volunteer activities?
-Nominate them for the Pearson Peace Medal today!
+Consider nominating them for the Pearson Peace Medal!

 2017 Pearson Peace Medal winner,